analyticsgym/analytics_fundamentals/0_sql/4_window_functions.md

 - examples include: EXCLUDE CURRENT ROW, EXCLUDE GROUP, EXCLUDE TIES

 #### Window function outputs
-- important note: the same window function (i.e. COUNT) can have drastically different output values depending on how the function is specified/which clauses are used (see below)
+- important note: the same window function (i.e. COUNT) can have different output values depending argument/clause specifications (see below)

 #### COUNT()
 - used to count the number of rows in a result set
-- note different behavior for different specifications of COUNT() function
+- note different results for different specifications of COUNT() function

 ```
 WITH customer_orders(order_id, customer_id, order_date) AS (